 A Year After The Pulse Nightclub Massacre, Florida’s LGBT Rights Push Is Stalled

-Despite hundreds of major businesses backing an anti-discrimination bill with record bipartisan support.

-The number of hours that Florida Governor Rick Scott waited to acknowledge the Pulse nightclub massacre, a year ago today, nearly matched the death toll in Orlando that night: 49.
+The number of hours that Florida Governor Rick Scott waited to acknowledge the LGBT community after the Pulse nightclub massacre, a year ago today, nearly matched the death toll in Orlando that night: 49.
 So it’s not too surprising that his administration hasn’t done much to improve Florida’s LGBT-rights track record in the 12 months since.

 But activist groups like Equality Florida are trying to change that.
 According to the nonprofit’s public policy director, Hannah Willard, some 60% of Floridians are now covered by a patchwork of local and municipal ordinances offering LGBT anti-discrimination protections in employment and hiring, housing, public accommodations, and other areas.
 Meanwhile, the Florida Competitive Workforce Act (FCWA), one of several similar bills pending in Tallahassee, would extend those protections statewide by adding sexual orientation and gender identity to Florida’s existing civil rights law.

-Note: Correction: An earlier version of this article stated that 34% of the Florida state legislature cosponsored the Florida Competitive Workforce Act.
-That figure is 44%.